kibblewhite/BlazorEditorJs/BlazorApp/README.md

 EditorTools = JsonObject.Parse(editor_tools_json)?.AsObject() ?? new();
 ```

-For more advanced confgurations, look into the sample code.
+For more advanced configurations, look into the sample code.
-- In the `Index.razor.cs` file, there is a example using the `embed` tool/plugin demostrating who to pass configurations into the editorjs library.
+- The `Index.razor.cs` file contains an example using the `embed` tool/plugin demostrating how to pass/inject configurations into the editorjs library.

 To load all the available plugins (bundled)